History of the Jews in France: Dreyfus affair

-The Dreyfus affair was a major political scandal that convulsed France from 1894 until its resolution in 1906, and which had reverberations for decades more.
+The Dreyfus affair was a major political scandal that convulsed France from 1894 until its resolution in 1906, and which reverberated for decades longer.
 The affair is often seen as a modern and universal symbol of injustice for reasons of state and remains one of the most striking examples of a complex miscarriage of justice where the press and public opinion played a central role.
 The issue was blatant antisemitism as practiced by the Army and defended by traditionalists (especially Catholics) against secular and republican forces, including most Jews.
 In the end, the latter triumphed, albeit at a very high personal cost to Dreyfus himself.

 The affair began in November 1894 with the conviction for treason of Captain Alfred Dreyfus, a young French artillery officer of Alsatian Jewish descent.
-He was convicted and sentenced to life imprisonment for allegedly having communicated French military secrets to the German Embassy in Paris, Dreyfus was sent to the penal colony at Devil's Island in French Guiana, where he spent almost five years.
+He was convicted and sentenced to life imprisonment for allegedly having communicated French military secrets to the German Embassy in Paris.
+Dreyfus was sent to the penal colony at Devil's Island in French Guiana, where he spent almost five years.

 Two years later, in 1896, evidence came to light identifying a French Army major named Ferdinand Walsin Esterhazy as the real spy.
-After high-ranking military officials suppressed the new evidence a military court unanimously acquitted Esterhazy after the second day of his trial.
+High-ranking military officials suppressed the new evidence and a military court unanimously acquitted Esterhazy after the second day of his trial.
 The Army accused Dreyfus of additional charges based on false documents.
-Word of the military court's framing of Dreyfus and of an attendant cover-up began to spread, chiefly owing to J'Accuse...!, a vehement open letter published in a Paris newspaper in January 1898 by the notable writer Émile Zola.
+Word of the military court's framing of Dreyfus and of the attendant cover-up began to spread, chiefly owing to J'Accuse...!, a vehement open letter published in a Paris newspaper in January 1898 by the notable writer Émile Zola.
 Activists put pressure on the government to reopen the case.

 In 1899, Dreyfus was returned to France for another trial.
 The intense political and judicial scandal that ensued divided French society between those who supported Dreyfus (now called "Dreyfusards"), such as Anatole France, Henri Poincaré and Georges Clemenceau, and those who condemned him (the anti-Dreyfusards), such as Édouard Drumont, the director and publisher of the antisemitic newspaper La Libre Parole.
-The new trial resulted in another conviction and a 10-year sentence but Dreyfus was given a pardon and set free.
-Eventually, all the accusations against Alfred Dreyfus were demonstrated to be baseless.
-In 1906 Dreyfus was exonerated and reinstated as a major in the French Army.
+The new trial resulted in another conviction and a 10-year sentence but Dreyfus was pardoned and set free.
+All accusations against Alfred Dreyfus eventually were demonstrated to be baseless, and in 1906 Dreyfus was exonerated and reinstated as a major in the French Army.

 The Affair from 1894 to 1906 divided France deeply and lastingly into two opposing camps: the pro-Army, mostly Catholic "anti-Dreyfusards" who generally lost the initiative to the anticlerical, pro-republican Dreyfusards.
-It embittered French politics and allowed the radicals to come to power.
+It embittered French politics and helped the radical party come to power.